api-evangelist/partners/README.md

-# API Performance
+# API Partners
-This is my API performance research
+This is my API partners research